irfansofyana/devpod-go-playground/README.md

 ## Development Environment

+The development environment comes batteries included with VS Code and essential plugins for productive Go development:

+**Core VS Code Extensions:**
+- Go (official Go language support)
+- Docker (Docker container management)
+- Remote - Containers (DevPod integration)
+- GitLens (enhanced Git capabilities)
+- EditorConfig (consistent editor settings)
+- YAML (YAML file support)
+- Markdown All in One (Markdown editing)

+and some others plugins for better development experience.

 The development container is configured with:
-- Go 1.21
+- Go 1.23
 - ZSH with Oh My Zsh
-- Git configuration from host
+- Git (with configuration from host)
-- SSH configuration from host
+- SSH (with configuration from host)
 - Docker socket mounted for container management
+- AWS CLI
+- Terraform, Terragrunt, and TFLint
+- Helm, Kubectl, and minikube
+- jq, yq

 ## Environment Variables

-Key environment variables (configure in .env):
+Key environment variables for the application is configured in the `.env` file (please check .eenv.example for reference).
-- MySQL configuration (MYSQL_USER, MYSQL_PASSWORD, etc.)
-- AWS credentials for LocalStack
-- Kafka configuration